durandaltheta/cpp_template_workshop/lesson_3_substitution_failure_is_not_an_error.md

 - they have different `template` headers AND/OR
 - they have different function signatures (the order/types of their arguments are unique)

-Writing multiple versions of templates in this way is the simplest way to create specialization.
+Writing multiple versions of templates in this way is the simplest way to create special case handling.
 In certain cases this allows other users to write their *own* template specializations building on the ones written before.
 An example of this can be seen in global operator overloads:
 ```
 struct MyClass {
     MyClass(int i) : m_i(i) { }